Best DIY Home Security Systems of 2023

 SimpliSafe also has a paid self-monitoring plan if you want to use security cameras without pro monitoring.
 It includes full app access and cloud storage for up to five cameras for about $10 a month.

-See our review of self-monitored security systems to learn why Scout is our favorite option for self-monitoring.
+See our review of self-monitored, no subscription security systems to learn why Arlo is our favorite option.

 Today's DIY systems come with companion apps that guide you through installation, monitoring, and emergencies.
 Some companies include apps for free, while others have them in more expensive monitoring plans.